PavanRangani/docs/docs/prd/ui-components/state-country-dropdown.md

 ## State

-- User isn’t allowed to type text, so it’s a Select control by spec.
-User has to choose one of the state from the available options.
+- Allows to type and select state.
+Its a Autcomplete by Spec.
 - For the USA & Canada country, State drop-down shows pre-defined states for that particular country.
 - For other countries, state dropdown will be disabled
 - Short Name of the State